 In fact, in many cases, cancer of the pancreas doesn’t present any signs or symptoms early on that would raise a red flag.

 However, as pancreatic cancer grows, you may notice one or more of these common pancreas cancer symptoms:

 - Pain in the upper part of your belly

 - Fatigue or loss of appetite

-Studies have found the following risk factors for cancer of the pancreas:
+Additionally, clinical studies have found the following risk factors for pancreatic cancer:

 - Tobacco use

 CAN I REDUCE MY RISK OF PANCREAS CANCER?

 While age, gender, race and genetics are risk factors beyond your control, many of the reasons doctors and researchers believe pancreatic cancer threatens so many adults and is on the rise are manageable.